2023 Best Design & Applied Arts Bachelor's Degree Schools in the Plains States Region

 The average amount in student loans that design majors at Iowa State take out while working on their Bachelor's Degree is $24,944.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $262.

 With a ranking of #7, University of Minnesota - Twin Cities did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
-Located in the large city of Minneapolis, UMN Twin Cities is a public college with a very large student population.
+Located in the city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 Design majors at UMN Twin Cities take out an average of $23,261 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $298.

 Bellevue University did quite well in this year’s ranking of the best places for design and applied arts students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the suburb of Bellevue, Bellevue University is a private not-for-profit school with a fairly large student population.
+Located in the large suburb of Bellevue, Bellevue University is a private not-for-profit college with a large student population.

 The average amount in student loans that design majors at Bellevue University take out while working on their Bachelor's Degree is $30,063.

-Read full report on Design & Applied Arts at University of Northern Iowa
+Full Design & Applied Arts at University of Northern Iowa Report

 Explore the best design and applied arts colleges for a specific state in the Plains States region.